-The SSE gave a safe space where you are able to be honest with people in your group who are at the same point as you, about how tough it is.
 I would say my personal development as an entrepreneur and my understanding of social enterprise would not be where it is now were it not for the programme.

 A moment that stood out for me is one Witness Session where the witness said, “If you think social enterprise is not about making money, think again.
 Without profit your business doesn’t exist.”
 This really helped me put a square peg in a round hole.

-What are your key achievements/ milestones?
+What are your key achievements or milestones?

 Still being here despite austerity I would say is the first!

 Others include delivering a fantastic project for the Department for Education – Independent Support for four years and working alongside the BBC developing their games and apps to be more inclusive.